 Selecting a Family

 Your first step in your adoption plan will be deciding who you would like to raise your child.
 Some women have already identified an adoptive family before contacting an agency, but many do not know of any families looking to adopt.
-Fortunately, adoption agencies are constantly working with families who are screened and ready to welcome a baby into their home.
+Fortunately, adoption agencies are constantly working with families who are screened and ready to welcome a baby into their home, and you can review hundreds of adoptive parent profiles online.

 Here are just a few of the things you might consider as you search for a family: